 Having a website is a necessity if you want to be competitive, and it is the foundation of many of the other tips below.
 So, if you don’t already have a website – and a surprising number of law firms and solo practitioners still do not have one – get on the bandwagon as soon as possible.
 The marketplace is not in the downtown area of your city or borough.
 It is online.
 Potential clients looking for your services don’t check the yellow pages anymore.
 They run a Google search.
 Accordingly, a fundamental way to get client leads is to have a website that is professional looking, projects the vibe of your practice, and is easy to navigate.

 If you are tech-savvy, you can build one yourself.
 Most web hosting services even provide a web builder so you can create and maintain the site yourself.
 However, if you are intimidated by the notion of building your own website, then there are many services out there who can do it for you.

 In addition, your website should be optimized for mobile.
 What does that mean?
 Simply put, your website should look good on both a desktop computer andon a cell phone or tablet.
 Approximately 95% of smartphone users search for local info on their phone.
-Make sure that your website looks good, and users can easily navigate it on a smartphone.
+Make sure that your web design looks good, and users can easily navigate it on a smartphone.
 It will be well worth the trouble.